miriambautistasalinero/optimizing_plasticity/README.md

 In order to explore the full range of possible rules, we used simulation based inference.
 We take as reference [^1], where simulation-based inference was used to infer the distribution of plasticity rules in spiking neural networks while ensuring strong biologically plausible constraints.

-All revelant files are inside the new/ repository

 ## Repository Structure